TorSpider/TorSpider/Fresh_Install.md

 ## Install pip for Python 3

 The latest version of raspbian comes with Python 3.5 already installed.
-What we need, however, is pip3, so we can install our dependencies.
+What we need, however, is pip3 and libpq-dev, so we can install our dependencies.

 ```
-sudo apt install python3-pip
+sudo apt install python3-pip libpq-dev
 ```

 Once pip3 has installed, you can install the other remaining requirements for TorSpider with the following commands:

 ```
-pip3 install pysocks requests cherrypy
+sudo pip3 install pysocks requests cherrypy psycopg2
 ```

 ## Clone TorSpider